2nd Ranger Battalion: Panama

-War on Terror
+Afghanistan and Iraq

 Beginning of operations in Afghanistan

-Following the September 11 attacks, the battalion has continuously deployed in support of the Global War on Terrorism.
+Following the September 11 attacks, the battalion has repeatedly fought in Afghanistan and Iraq.
 In March 2002, 2nd Battalion deployed to Afghanistan in support of Operation Enduring Freedom and conducted numerous air assaults, raids, patrols, and ambushes against anti-coalition forces.
 In December 2002, elements of 2nd Battalion again deployed in support of Operation Enduring Freedom, followed in February 2003 by the whole battalion.
 This period marked the first time in history of the modern ranger regiment that a ranger battalion was required to conduct long-duration and sustained combat operations.

 Beginning of operations in Iraq

 The battalion participated in the 2003 invasion of Iraq at the start of the Iraq War.
 On 26 March 2003, B company supported Navy SEALs from DEVGRU in the Objective Beaver mission.
 On 1 April 2003, 290 Rangers from 2/75th and 1/75th took part in the successful rescue of PFC Jessica Lynch.
-2nd Battalion was also the first American force with boots on the ground in Baghdad so they could established a base of operations for follow on units and later participated in operations to capture known and wanted terrorists operating within the country.
+2nd Battalion was also the first American force with boots on the ground in Baghdad so they could establish a base of operations for follow on units and later participated in operations to capture known and wanted terrorists operating within the country.
 From November to December 2003, the battalion deployed again to Afghanistan and Rangers pursued enemies in the most remote regions of the country.
 Despite extreme altitudes and bitter cold, the battalion conducted mountain patrols at altitudes upwards of 9,000 feet, mobile patrols through major population centers, and conducted air assaults and direct action raids on heavily defended enemy objectives.